Parcels (band): 2018–2019: Parcels

-The fourth single "Tape" is described by the band as a "surf rock inspired electronic pop song about self-affirmation".
+The fifth single "Tape" is described by the band as a "surf rock inspired electronic pop song about self-affirmation".
 The film clip premiered 10 April 2019 and was directed by Carmen Crommelin.
 The clip starred Pearl Spring Voss, playing Penelope, a character seen on the Parcels album cover.
 In the film clip Voss is transported from her bedroom to the crowd of Parcels' live performance of the song.
 The performance was filmed live at Chicago's Lincoln Hall in one-shot in March 2019.
 Parcels peaked at number 48 on the official German album charts and number 49 on the French album charts.

 2020: Live Vol. 1

 On 30 April 2020, Parcels released their live studio album, Live Vol. 1, an 18 track tape recording mixed on an analog console in the Hansa Studios in Berlin, mastered without any edits.
-Hansa Studios, located by the remnants of the Berlin Wall, has played hosts to 70s rock icons' sessions such as David Bowie and Iggy Pop.

-The album was released amidst the COVID-19 global pandemic.
 Alongside the album, Parcels released instrumental tutorials for the song "IknowhowIfeel" to their Instagram account.
 Hill said that "it felt very insensitive and not aware to be releasing anything that wasn't in some way connected to the coronavirus ‘cause that was encapsulating everyone's thoughts".

 Live Vol. 1 was released with a video of the recording session.
 Director Carmen Crommelin, also responsible for directing the "Tape" film clip, said in a press release that she "wanted the camera to be both passive and intimate, so you could politely observe from a distance and walk through the room like a friend".

-2021-present: Day/Night
+2021–2024: Day/Night

 On 15 June 2021, Parcels released the single "Free" with an accompanying video directed by Carmen Crommelin.
-On 28 July 2021, Parcels released the single "Comingback".
+On 28 July 2021, they released the single "Comingback".
 On 15 September 2021, Parcels released the single "Somethinggreater" alongside an announcement of their second album Day/Night, a double album, released on 5 November 2021.
 The band also embarked on a world tour in 2022, with legs in North America, Europe and Australia.

+2025: Loved

+In May 2025, the group released the single "Yougotmefeeling" and announced the release of their third studio album, Loved, which was released on 12 September 2025.